 analysts' expectations call for earnings of S&P 500 companies to

-rise 2.9 percent in the second quarter from a year ago, while
+increase 2.9 percent in the second quarter from a year ago,

-revenue is forecast to increase 1.5 percent in that period.
+while revenue is forecast to have increased 1.5 percent in that

 Of the 23 companies in the S&P 500 that have reported